Explore everything your Apple Watch can do in watchOS 9!

 Get to know your Apple Watch and customize it to help you focus on what you care about most.
 Tech expert Jeff Carlson helps you understand the watch mindset, pick the watch model that’s right for you, set up and share its faces and their complications, get the notifications you want, take advantage of the health and fitness features, handle communications, and learn how the controls and core apps work.

 All Take Control books are delivered in two ebook formats—PDF and EPUB—and can be read on nearly any device.

-Since its introduction in 2015, the Apple Watch has become the world’s best-selling watch, as well as the most popular wearable digital device.
-During that time, Apple has also added numerous new watch product lines, vastly expanded the device’s capabilities, and enabled developers to create entirely new apps and tools.
+The Apple Watch has become the world’s best-selling watch, as well as the most popular wearable digital device.
+Since the device’s introduction in 2015, Apple has developed numerous new watch product lines, vastly expanded the device’s capabilities, and enabled developers to create entirely new apps and tools.
 The Apple Watch hides an enormous amount of technical complexity behind that unassuming touch screen, and with help from author Jeff Carlson, you’ll unlock every last bit of its power.

 Among the many topics covered in the book are:

 Picking out and setting up your own Apple Watch—covers models up through Series 8, Apple Watch SE (2022), and Apple Watch Ultra

 Understanding how the watch interacts with your iPhone (including how to control your watch with your iPhone)